Gift Rabbit is supported by our readers. If you buy something through our links, we may earn a commission.

 6. Valentine’s Day Cards

-Americans send about 145 million Valentine’s Day cards every year.
-Valentine’s Day is the second biggest holiday for exchanging greeting cards, second to Christmas.
-Hallmark created its first Valentine’s card in 1913 and has made massive numbers of cards since then (9).
+Americans exchange roughly 145 million Valentine’s Day cards annually.
+It is the second biggest holiday for greeting cards, trailing only Christmas.
+Hallmark began offering their first Valentine’s designs in 1913 (6).

 7. For the Children